 Using our time-tested, multimanager approach

 At John Hancock Investment Management, we bring our multimanager approach to the John Hancock Freedom 529 plan.
 That means our plan design combines multiple investment strategies from multiple managers in a single portfolio.
 The result is greater diversification, backed by the oversight of three leading organizations: the Education Trust of Alaska, John Hancock Investment Management, and T. Rowe Price.
 This unique partnership offers a level of investment oversight that many other 529 plans can’t match.

 - State laws and treatment may vary.
 Earnings on nonqualified distributions will be subjected to a 10% federal penalty tax.
 Please speak with your tax advisor for more information.

-- For 2018.
+- For 2019 and 2020.
 The donor must elect that the gift be treated as having occurred over a five-year period in order for it to qualify for the federal gift tax exclusion.
 If additional gifts are made to the same beneficiary during this five-year period, a federal gift tax may apply.
 If the donor dies within this five-year period, a pro rata share will be included in the donor's estate for federal estate tax purposes.
 State gift and estate tax laws may vary.

 5 Contributions cannot cause the account balance to exceed $475,000 per beneficiary.